Available for the following Plan types:

 What if I don’t want to wait until the next cycle to continue capturing server events?

-Additional server events requests are available to purchase for Enterprise plans only.
+Additional server events requests are available to purchase for Enterprise & Advanced plans only.
 Simply reach out to your Account Executive or click ‘Adjust Plan’ in Settings > Subscription to request additional events.